 Work exchange is volunteering your time for 20 hours a week (or less) in exchange for food and housing.
 Some examples of volunteer jobs are yoga instructor, caretaker, English teacher, hostel worker, and more.

-I personally use Workaway to find work exchange positions.
-Workaway requires a membership fee ($42 single/$54 couples) for their site (valid for one year).
+You can use websites like Worldpackers to find work exchange positions.
+Worldpackers requires a membership fee for their site (valid for one year).
 Once you’re in, you have access to thousands of work exchange opportunities around the world.

 How long are the volunteer positions?
 They can range from a week to a couple months.
 If you love your position, you can ask to extend.
 If you hate it, you can leave.